code0monkey1/-Javascript-oop/README.md

      3. Bind :

          >   bind() returns a new function that, when called, has this set to the value we give it.

+         This is generally used when you want to pass a function as a callback function , and you want to preserve the state of the this variable.